VictorG10/VG/README.md

-- 👋 Hi, I’m @Victor
+- 👋 Hi, I’m @Victor.
-- 👀 I’m interested in building and designing user friendly and user centric products to solve real world problems
+- 👀 I’m interested in building and designing user-friendly and user-centric products to solve real-world problems.
-- 🌱 I’m currently learning React js, Next Js and React Native
+- 🌱 I’m currently learning React JS, Next JS, and Node JS.
-- 💞️ I’m looking to collaborate on project that matters
+- 💞️ I’m looking to collaborate on  projects that matter.
 - 📫 How to reach me mail: gbadebovictorad@gmail.com or Tel No: 08172924651

 <!---